norlab/LIS-546-SPR2021/content/tidy-data.md

 This is an incredibly "untidy" dataset.
 There are a number of ways we could restructure this data so that it follows some best practices in efficient and effective reuse.
 Your assignment is as follows:

 1. Return to your assignment from last week.
 How well did your structuring of the information match this actual dataset?
-(Hopefully you structure was tidier)
+(Hopefully your structure was tidier!)
 2. Take a few moments to look through the dataset, and figure out exactly what information it is trying to represent, and what is problematic about this presentation.
 3. Come up with a new structure.
 That is, create a tidy dataset that has rows, columns, and values for each of the observations (cookies) that are represented in this dataset.
-You can do this by either creating a copy of the Google Sheet, and then restructuring it.
-Or, you can simply create your own structure and plug in values from the original dataset.
+You can do this by either creating a copy of the Google Sheet, and then restructuring it or you can simply create your own structure and plug in values from the original dataset.
 4. When your sheet is restructured, share it with us (a link to your Google Sheet is fine) and provide a brief explanation about what was challenging about tidying this dataset.